Samreay/TaipanDB/doc/setup.rst

 input catalogues.
-These are the ``data_dir`` path (where the catalogues are stored) and the ``table_dir`` path (where the definition files for the tables are stored). ``table_dir`` can usually be left as the default, which will read in the table definition files packaged with :any:`TaipanDB`.
+These are the ``data_dir`` path (where the catalogues are stored) and the ``table_dir`` path (where the definition files for the tables are stored). ``table_dir`` can usually be left as the default, which will read in the table definition files packaged with :mod:`taipandb`.
 However, if you only need to stand up a few tables (e.g. these are the only tables that you have deleted and need to resurrect), you can copy the relevant table definition files into another directory and set that path to be ``table_dir``.